HorizenOfficial/horizen-academy-v2/docs/fundamentals/components-of-a-blockchain.md

 Miners are rewarded when they solve the puzzle first.
 This creates an incentive for individuals to purchase and run the hardware needed to solve the cryptographic puzzle.

-The first miner to solve a block receives a reward in the currency that she is mining.
-She is allowed to send herself a transaction with a few coins that didn’t exist before.
+The first miner to solve a block receives a reward in the currency that they are mining.
+They are allowed to send themselves a transaction with a few coins that didn’t exist before.

 _It is another example of a rule in a blockchain protocol:_